 Alisha Sarang-Sieminski is an Assistant Professor of bioengineering at Franklin W. Olin College of Engineering.
 Her interests include how using low-tech, human centered design to cocreate adaptive design solutions and and how people respond to and influence the schemas and power dynamics in their surroundings.

 Dr. Alison Wood is an assistant professor of Environmental Engineering at Olin College of Engineering.
-She is a distinguished researcher in the fields of both water and sanitation, as well as a researcher and practitioner in using interdisciplinary thinking and approaches to solving environmental and sustainability problems, and decision making in complex systems.
+Her academic interests include water and sanitation, interdisciplinary thinking and approaches to environmental and sustainability problems, and decision making in complex systems.
 Dr. Wood is also pursuing her interests in the areas of equity and justice through education and engagement with context and values.
 She serves as the Director of Olin’s Grand Challenges Scholars Program (GCSP) and the Director of the Babson-Olin-Wellesley Sustainability Certificate program, in addition to teaching courses on Modeling and Simulation, decision-making for sustainable systems, and a GCSP course using critical reflection for development of community-oriented identity, which she co-created with Dr. Robert Martello.

 After graduating from Harvard University with a B.A. in Dramatic Literature, Dr. Wood worked professionally in theater and wrote and recorded two musical albums.
 She then returned to school to study engineering, earning a B.S. in Civil Engineering from Rutgers University.
-Dr. Wood then went on to earn a Master of Science in Engineering in Environmental and Water Resources Engineering and a Ph.D. in Civil Engineering from The University of Texas at Austin, while working with the Austin chapter of Engineers Without Borders as a volunteer and project lead for a project in Peru.
+Dr. Wood then went on to earn a Master of Science in Engineering in Environmental and Water Resources Engineering and a Ph.D. in Civil Engineering from The University of Texas at Austin, while working with the Austin chapter of Engineers Without Borders.

 Are you a researcher?
 Would you like to cite this paper?
 Visit the ASEE document repository at peer.asee.org for more tools and easy citations.